SMS and Wellsite Analysis

 The Comprehensive Baseline Survey

-• the potential hazards that may exist at a new wellsite, or
+- potential hazards that may exist at a new wellsite prior to the start of operations, or

-• the hazards that currently exist at a working wellsite.
+- hazards that currently exist at an active or previously established wellsite.

 Knowledge Check Choose the best answer for the question.

 4-1.
-Which process is the first attempt at understanding potential and actual wellsite hazards?
+What process is the first step in understanding the potential and actual wellsite hazards?